Experiencing Nature with Your Senses

 Curious About Names?

-By design, these panels don’t focus on identifying species.
-To learn more about the plants and animals you encounter along the trail, use the resources linked on each sign or borrow a field guide from us.
+By design, the Nature Connection Trail doesn't focus on identifying species.
+To learn more about the plants and animals you encounter here, use the resources linked on each sign or borrow a field guide from us.

 Accessibility

-This trail is designed to help focus your senses - if any of the prompts don’t line up with your abilities, consider using senses you’re more comfortable with.
+This trail is designed to help focus your senses if any of the prompts don't line up with your abilities, consider adapting them to suit you.

 Translations and audio recordings are available using the QR codes.